 Volunteering is a great opportunity to meet other people with similar interests and values.
 Some examples throughout the city are volunteering with asylum seekers, supporting local, organic farms in Copenhagen, or being a barista or bartender.
-Try Trampoline House , Copenhagen’s Food Co-operative , volunteering at the Retro Café in Nørrebro or at Studenterhuset .
+Try Trampoline House , Copenhagen’s Food Co-operative , or at Studenterhuset .

 Students are traditionally loud voices in protests, whether it be for animal rights, anti-racism or against education cuts, so join the cause and make your opinion heard.
-Late last year students protested new reduced study places in humanities programs. .
+A few years ago for example, tens of thousands of students protested cuts to education.

 The gardens are open for a large part of the year, and while you’re sitting at the Social Science Library stressing out about finals, a quick walk in the calm, beautiful nature right in the city centre can be a great stress reliever.